 Why Is Sustainable Procurement Important?

-Sustainable procurement practices protect organizations from supply chain disruptions and enable them to effectively and flexibly adapt to changes in pricing, supply and demand, regulatory mandates and societal shifts.
+Sustainable procurement practices protect organizations from supply chain disruptions and enable them to effectively and flexibly adapt to changes in pricing, supply and demand, regulatory mandates, and societal shifts.
 Also, sustainable procurement can help companies reduce costs and increase savings.
-This can be achieved by opting to procure reusable materials and strategically sourcing from suppliers that are closer to delivery destinations.
+This can be achieved by choosing reusable materials and strategically sourcing from suppliers located closer to delivery destinations.

 Core Principles of Sustainable Procurement

-Sustainable procurement aims to balance social progress, economic development, environmental protection and organizational value.
-Core principles of sustainable procurement may differ depending on factors such as the nature of an organization’s business and industry, but they commonly include:
+Sustainable procurement aims to balance social progress, economic development, environmental protection, and organizational value.
+Core principles of sustainable procurement may differ depending on the nature of an organization’s business and industry, but they commonly include the following:

 • Environmental stewardship: This principle involves making purchasing decisions that minimize negative environmental impact, such as purchasing products from manufacturers that use clean production methods to reduce pollution.
 Environmental stewardship also promotes conservation and sustainable resource use throughout the supply chain.
 This is achieved not only by prioritizing suppliers and manufacturers that innovate in these areas, but also by developing internal processes and products that utilize and optimize environmentally responsible materials.

-• Social responsibility: Commitment to sustainable procurement considers how purchasing impacts and is impacted by labor rights; diversity, equity and inclusion; human rights; and community development.
-For example, an organization demonstrating social responsibility throughout the procurement process might consider prioritizing small, local or diverse suppliers.
-Organizations also might work to ensure that a supplier’s workers are being treated fairly.
+• Social responsibility: Commitment to sustainable procurement considers how purchasing impacts and is impacted by labor rights; diversity, equity, and inclusion; human rights; and community development.
+For example, an organization demonstrating social responsibility throughout the procurement process might consider prioritizing small, local, or diverse suppliers.
+Organizations also might work to confirm that a supplier’s workers are being treated fairly.

 • Economic viability: Organizations must balance sustainability criteria with the financial viability of their procurement process.
 While some sustainable procurement practices may lead to immediate cost savings, others may involve higher up-front costs.
 For example, sourcing products with longer lifespans or selecting suppliers closer to the point of use might be initially more expensive but can result in long-term savings and reduced environmental impact.